chan-y-park/loom/README.md

   * ```/usr/local/lib/python2.7/dist-packages/scipy/optimize/zeros.py:150: RuntimeWarning: Tolerance of 0.000513046300877562 reached
   warnings.warn(msg, RuntimeWarning)```
   * divide by zero
-* API for getting D-type joints alternative to the Z_2 projection.
+* API for getting D-type joints using other method than the Z_2 projection.
-* GUI

 ## How to run
 * Python > 2.7.6